-The Secretary, Department of Linguistics, Room A208, John Henry Newman Building, University College Dublin, Belfield, Dublin 4
+The Secretary, Department of Linguistics, Room A208, John Henry Newman Building, University College Dublin, Belfield, Dublin 4 (telephone: 01-7168105) before 30 June in the year for which entry is sought.

 Mathematical Science

 Courses are offered in Mathematical Physics and in Mathematics, and a student may specialise in one of these disciplines or take an equal number of courses from both.
 The courses offered vary from year to year but normally are chosen from the following list: